-- The name of the organization that has been certified - The name of the implementation that has been certified - If UAF Authenticator, Vendor ID (also called AAID). - FIDO Certification Program Policy version against which the implementation has been certified - The date that the Vendor Questionnaire was approved - The date that FIDO Evaluation Report was approved - The security Level - The Partner Program (if Level 2+ or above, FIDO if Level 1-2) - Any dependent certifications (TEE, CC, etc.)
+- The name of the organization that has been certified - The name of the implementation that has been certified - If UAF Authenticator, Vendor ID (also called AAID). - FIDO Certification Program Policy version against which the implementation has been certified - The date that the Vendor Questionnaire was approved - The date that FIDO Evaluation Report was approved - The security Level - The Companion Program (if Level 3 or above, FIDO if Level 1-2) - Any dependent certifications (TEE, CC, etc.)

-- The Accredited Security Laboratory that performed the evaluation - FIDO Evaluation Report number - A certification number of the format SSSVVVV-SSSSTTTT-LL-PP-DDDDDDDDDDNNN where: - o SSS is FIDO Specification - o VVVV is the version of FIDO specification - o SSSS is the version of the Security Requirements - o TTTT is the version of the Test Procedures - 0 LL is to indicate that the numbered Level - PP is to indicate and abbreviated Partner Program, for example, GlobalPlatform will be abbreviated to GP. - Note: For Level 1 and Level 2 "FA" will indicate FIDO Alliance as there are no partner programs for Level 1-2. - DDDDDDDD is the date of issuance (year, month, day) - o NNN is the sequential number of certifications issued that day
+- The Accredited Security Laboratory that performed the evaluation - FIDO Evaluation Report number - A certification number of the format SSSVVVV-SSSSTTTT-LL-PP-DDDDDDDDDNNN where: - O SSS is FIDO Specification - O VVVV is the version of FIDO specification - O SSSS is the version of the Security Requirements - O TTTT is the version of the Test Procedures - O LL is to indicate that the numbered Level - O PP is to indicate and abbreviated Companion Program, for example, GlobalPlatform will be abbreviated to GP. - Note: For Level 1 and Level 2 "FA" will indicate FIDO Alliance as there are no Companion programs for Level 1-2. - O DDDDDDDD is the date of issuance (year, month, day) - O NNN is the sequential number of certifications issued that day

-FIDO® Certified products [Certified] will be viewable and searchable by FIDO membership and the publicat-large, with the exception of certifications that are confidential (see Section 10.2.1.1).
+FIDO® Certified products [Certified] will be viewable and searchable by FIDO membership and the publicat-large, with the exception of certifications that are confidential (see Section 9.2.1.1).

-6 Derivative Certification
+6 Certification Maintenance and Updates